-Celebration to Honor Bread for the City's George Jones; Natalie Cole to Perform
+2015 Celebration Honors Bread for the City's George Jones; Natalie Cole Performs

 Georgetown University’s annual Let Freedom Ring Initiative honors the legacy of Dr. Martin Luther King Jr., through celebration and dialogue examining King’s life and work.
 All are invited to participate in these events.

-On January 19, 2015, this year's Let Freedom Ring Celebration will be held at the Kennedy Center for Performing Arts.
-At the event, The John Thompson, Jr. Legacy of a Dream Award will be presented to George Jones, chief executive officer of Bread for the City and longtime advocate for the fight against poverty in Washington, D.C.
+On January 19, 2015, last year's Let Freedom Ring Celebration was held at the Kennedy Center for Performing Arts.
+At the event, The John Thompson, Jr. Legacy of a Dream Award was presented to George Jones, chief executive officer of Bread for the City and longtime advocate for the fight against poverty in Washington, D.C.
 Bread for the City serves vulnerable city residents with comprehensive services including food, clothing, medical care and legal and social services.

-Nine-time Grammy Award winner Natalie Cole will perform a musical tribute honoring Martin Luther King, Jr., with the Let Freedom Ring Choir led by Rev. Nolan Williams, Jr.
+Nine-time Grammy Award winner Natalie Cole performed a musical tribute honoring Martin Luther King, Jr., with the Let Freedom Ring Choir led by Rev. Nolan Williams, Jr.

-To read more about this year's awardee, please click here.
+To read more about last year's awardee, please click here.

 Georgetown and the March on Washington

-During last year's celebration week of the Georgetown University Let Freedom Ring Initiative, members of the Georgetown community shared their experiences from the March on Washington and their personal interactions with Dr. Martin Luther King, Jr. Congresswoman Eleanor Holmes Norton (D-DC) offered special introductory remarks, while Prof. Richard America, Rev. Raymond Kemp, SJ, Prof. Deborah Tannen, and Rabbi Harold White shared reflections during a panel discussion.
+During the 2014 celebration week of the Georgetown University Let Freedom Ring Initiative, members of the Georgetown community shared their experiences from the March on Washington and their personal interactions with Dr. Martin Luther King, Jr. Congresswoman Eleanor Holmes Norton (D-DC) offered special introductory remarks, while Prof. Richard America, Rev. Raymond Kemp, SJ, Prof. Deborah Tannen, and Rabbi Harold White shared reflections during a panel discussion.

 Legacy of a Dream Award